sidhesh-22/SQL-Case-Study-on-Formula-1-Seasons/README.md

 ### Recommendations and further scope

-- I've explored and analysed a limited number of insights with this data.
-Since this is huge historic dataset, lot of other insights can be drawn by diving deeper.
+- I've explored and analyzed a limited number of insights with this data.
+Since this is huge historical dataset, a lot of other insights can be drawn by diving deeper.
-- More detailed custom reports can be built to analyse the data more categorically.
+- More detailed custom reports can be built to analyze the data more categorically.
 - These reports can also then be used for visualizations if connected to any of the bi tools like Power BI.